totev/ts-mocked-remote-api/README.md

 - it needed a lot of manual work to adjust to API changes
 - I always seem to forget to write some proxy rule in the frontend framework's configuration which required a restart of the local dev server

+Also let's not forget all of the pros of the source code mocks:
+ - compile time errors on unreflected API changes
+ - fine grained control over every aspects of the mocks
+ - automatic code rebuild
+ - the mocks are directly available in the tests - no need to do custom remote API mocking/stubbing

-That being said, the setup is imho still very helpful and works well especially for projects where Typescript and Webpack are not available.
+That being said, the old setup is imho still very helpful and works well especially for projects where Typescript and Webpack are not available.

 ## The prerequisites